geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/ysld.rst

           ...

-The point: and text: objects (the individual symbolizers themselves) are mappings, and as such, the contents do not require dashes, only indents:
+The :kbd:`polygon:` and :kbd:`text:` objects (the individual symbolizers themselves) are mappings, and as such, the contents do not require dashes, only indents:

  .. code-block:: yaml